statechannels/go-nitro/readme.md

 │   ├── interfaces.go ✅       # specify the interface of our protocols
 │   ├── direct-fund ✅         # fund a channel on-chain
 │   ├── direct-defund 🚧       # defund a channel on-chain
-│   ├── virtual-fund 🚧        # fund a channel off-chain through an intermediary
-│   └── virtual-defund 🚧      # defund a channel off-chain through an intermediary
-└── types 🚧                   # basic types and utility methods
+│   ├── virtual-fund 🚧        # fund a channel off-chain through one or more intermediaries │   └── virtual-defund 🚧      # defund a channel off-chain through one or more intermediaries └── types 🚧                   # basic types and utility methods
 ```